 Attaining an optimal breast augmentation outcome requires an individualised approach that takes into account each patient’s specific needs and cosmetic goals—there is not a universal technique that is ideal for all women.
 After carefully listening to your concerns and desires, our experienced plastic surgeons will guide you through the implant selection process and formulate a personalised surgical plan that can create the look you are envisioning.
 With this customised approach to augmentation, you can expect to achieve improved breast shape and fullness with beautiful, natural-looking results.

 Breast enlargement (“augmentation”) enhances the size and shape of your breasts, using breast implants, making your breasts larger and fuller.
 Benefits for you include:

 - Improved breast appearance due to small, under developed or volume loss post pregnancy, weight loss or aging

 - Improved self-image and body confidence, increasing femininity

 The Consultation Process: What to Expect

-A consultation with Dr. Merten is the first step when you are considering surgery and will take approximately 45 minutes.
+A consultation with Your Pure Aesthetics surgeon is the first step when you are considering surgery and will take approximately 45 minutes.
 You should frankly discuss your goals and expectations about looking and feeling better after surgery.
 You should always keep in mind that the desired result is improvement, not perfection.

 The recovery process and any potential complications that could arise will also be discussed.
 At any time, you are encouraged to ask any questions that you may have.